TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

     Figure 9-1: Data flow of a request before the action is called

-When a user sends a request, Extbase first determines, which action within the controller is responsible for this request.
+When a user sends a request, Extbase first determines which action within the controller is responsible for this request.
 As Extbase knows the names and types of the action's arguments, it can create objects from the incoming data.
 This operation will be described in detail in the